WebMechanic/symfony-vite-docs/src/extra/compatibility.md

 +},
 ```

-this way you need to specify the named entry point in your twig functions.
+this way you need to specify the named entry point in your Twig functions.

 ```diff
 -{{ vite_entry_script_tags('app.js') }}